Tony Allen (basketball)

-Anthony Allen (born January 11, 1982) is an American former professional basketball player who played for 14 seasons in the National Basketball Association (NBA), primarily for the Boston Celtics and Memphis Grizzlies.
-Nicknamed "the Grindfather," he is a six-time member on the NBA All-Defensive Team, including three first-team selections.
+Anthony Allen (born January 11, 1982) is an American former professional basketball player.
+Allen played for 14 seasons in the National Basketball Association (NBA), primarily for the Boston Celtics and Memphis Grizzlies.
+Nicknamed "the Grindfather", he is a six-time member on the NBA All-Defensive Team, including three first-team selections.
 Allen won an NBA championship with the Boston Celtics in 2008.
 Known for his suffocating on-ball pressure, he is widely regarded as one of the best defenders in NBA history.

 College career

 Junior college (2000–2002)

 Allen attended Crane High School in Chicago, where he played alongside fellow future NBA player Will Bynum.
 As a college freshman in 2000–01, Allen averaged 16.5 points, 6.1 rebounds, and 2.8 steals in 32 games (31 starts) for Butler County Community College.
 He was subsequently named Second Team All-Jayhawk West Conference and the Jayhawk West Freshman of the Year.

 As a sophomore, Allen averaged 14.5 points and 5.3 rebounds in 38 games for Wabash Valley College.
 He led Wabash Valley to a 32–6 record and a fourth-place finish at the NJCAA Championships.
 He was subsequently named Second Team All-Region XXIV.